Open-STEM/XRPWeb/docs/XRP Software Architecture.md

 The application components manages the core functionality of the following features.

 - Application Management
-- Connection Management (Calble and Bluetooth)
+- Connection Management (Cable and Bluetooth)
 - File Management (User and System Filesystem)
 - Editor Session Management